2 dead following violent car crash in Lawncrest

-PHILADELPHIA (WPVI) --Two people died after a violent two-car crash in the parking lot of an apartment building in the Lawncrest section of Philadelphia Thursday afternoon.
+PHILADELPHIA (WPVI) --Two people died after a violent crash in the parking lot of an apartment building in the Lawncrest section of Philadelphia Thursday afternoon.

 It happened just before 4 p.m.
 Thursday in the 6400 block of Oxford Avenue.

 Chopper 6 HD was over the area where a Mercury sedan overturned after colliding with another car.
-Crews pulled a woman and a 54-year-old man from one of the vehicles.
+Crews pulled a 51-year-old woman, the driver, and a 54-year-old man, a passenger, from the Mercury.

 Police said the woman died instantly from the impact of the crash.